-This article will answer your questions and lay out the tools you need to protect yourself from home title theft.
+We’ll take a look at the answers to these questions and the tools you need to protect yourself from home title theft.

 What Is Home Title Theft?

 Home title theft, also known as deed theft, is the process of fraudulently putting a house deed in another person’s name.
-A thief steals your identity, then uses it forge a deed, making it look like they’re the property owner.
+Using stolen personal information, title thieves can forge a deed, making it look like they’re the property owner.

-- The thief can refinance the mortgage, cashing out the equity and walking away with the difference.
-On top of that, they won’t pay the new mortgage, meaning you’ll face foreclosure.
+- The thief can refinance the mortgage, withdraw the equity and fail to pay the new mortgage, meaning you could face

-- They can open a home equity line of credit (HELOC) in your name, taking out the equity on your home and not making the payment.
+- They could open a home equity line of credit (HELOC) in your name, taking out the equity on your home and not making

-- If they target an empty home – like unoccupied vacation homes or rental properties – they can use forged deed to sell the home and profit without you knowing.
+- If they target an empty home – like unoccupied vacation homes or rental properties – they can use a forged deed to sell the home and profit without your knowledge.

-- They can con seniors or homeowners in crisis with an offer of “refinancing.”
-The deal is then documented as an actual home sale, transferring ownership to the thief.
+- They could swindle seniors or homeowners in crisis with an offer of “refinancing.”
+The deal is then documented as a home sale, transferring ownership to the thief.

 What Happens If A Property Title Is Stolen?

-If someone steals your property title, a lot can happen.
-First, if the title is stolen and you’re not aware, you can lose your property.
-The thief could sell your property or refinance it, not pay the mortgage which could result in a foreclosure.
+If someone steals your property title and you’re not aware of it, you could lose your property.
+The thief could sell your property or refinance it and not pay the mortgage which could result in a foreclosure.
 That said, if theft is identified early, taking immediate action can limit damages.

 - Place a fraud alert with your creditors and pull your credit reports